PeopleXD

 What are the benefits of a leave management system?

-3. Employee self-service
+4. Employee self‑service at scale

 All these features form part of a fully integrated HR suite like PeopleXD Evo.
 By embedding leave management within a broader ecosystem of HR tools, organisations gain seamless connectivity between absence tracking, payroll, workforce planning, and compliance.
-This integration ensures data consistency, reduces manual effort, and provides a unified experience for employees and HR teams, making PeopleXD Evo a comprehensive solution for managing the entire employee lifecycle
+This integration ensures data consistency, reduces manual effort, and provides a unified experience for employees and HR teams, making PeopleXD Evo a comprehensive solution for managing the entire employee lifecycle.

 Discover what leave management looks like with PeopleXD Evo in our short clip and find out more about the solution.